OPahunang/PyBer_Analysis/README.md

 ## Summary:

-Recommendations to Pyber CEO. according to figures and line chart provided
+The following are the recommendations to Pyber CEO, according to figures and line chart provided:

 1)	Potential business growth to Rural cities, to add more drivers with the current drivers of 78 and average fare per driver of $55.49